Moist Mexican Corn Cake – Dessert or Side Dish?

 Sweet Enough for Dessert—or Keep It as a Side

 Now let’s talk about the sweet factor.
 Is this Mexican corn cake a side dish or a dessert?
 Honestly...
 I love it either way.
-It’s the perfect complement to a spicy meal—the sweetness balances out the heat—but it also holds its own as a cozy little dessert.
+It’s the perfect complement to a spicy meal.
+The sweetness balances out the heat, but it also holds its own as a cozy little dessert.

 I use 2/3 cup of sugar, which I think is the perfect balance.
 It’s sweet, but not over-the-top.
 That said, if you're going full-on dessert mode, you can absolutely bump up the sweetness to your liking.
 A dash of vanilla extract (and even a little butter extract) can really bring out the rich, buttery flavor and make it feel more like a sweet treat.